tslumley/rata/README.md

 ## Responses analysed together or apart

-Building on 'rimu', a package for inference with multiple-response data
+Still very much in development and not ready for use, building on 'rimu', a package for inference with multiple-response data